rascalmicro/libpruio/ReadMe.txt

+### THIS IS NOT THE CANONICAL REPOSITORY FOR LIBPRUIO ###

+I just wanted to be able to browse the source code for libpruio and make a few changes for my own work.
+The canonical source, so far as I am aware, is http://www.freebasic-portal.de/downloads/fb-on-arm/libpruio-325.html

+--Brandon, April 2015

+### Original README.txt below ###

 This package includes the source code of libpruio, a library supporting digital and analog input and output capabilities for the Beaglebone hardware with TI AM3359 CPU.
 Also examples and a tool for device tree